 Although the tickets have a similar cost and it may be tempting to try, the truth is that the NYC Ferry has nothing to do with the New York subway or its payment system, so you cannot use the Metrocard to pay for the ferry ride.

-4. What is boarding the NYC Ferry like?
+4. How is boarding the NYC Ferry?

 What is the ferry ride like?